testdasi/pihole-dot-doh/README.md

 * Credits:
   * Pihole base image is the official [pihole/pihole:latest](https://hub.docker.com/r/pihole/pihole/tags?page=1&name=latest)
   * Cloudflared client was obtained from [official site](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/installation#linux)
-  * Stubby is a standard debian buster package
+  * Stubby is a standard debian package
 * I code for fun and my personal uses; hence, these niche functionalties that nobody asks for. ;)
 * If you like my work, [a donation to my burger fund](https://paypal.me/mersenne) is very much appreciated.